biowdl/expression-quantification/docs/index.md

 ## Contact
 <p>
   <!-- Obscure e-mail address for spammers -->
-For any questions about running this workflow and feature request (such as adding additional tools and options), please use the
+For any questions about running this workflow and feature requests (such as adding additional tools and options), please use the
 <a href='https://github.com/biowdl/expression-quantification/issues'>github issue tracker</a>
 or contact the SASC team directly at: